wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    * TOTP (Time-based One-time Password <a target="_blank" href="https://datatracker.ietf.org/doc/html/rfc6238)">RFC 6238</a>)
    <br /><br />

+PROTIP: Vault also has a Secrets Engine that uses the <a target="_blank" href="http://docs.oasis-open.org/kmip/spec/v1.4/kmip-spec-v1.4.html">OASIS-defined</a> industry-standard <a target="_blank" href="https://developer.hashicorp.com/vault/tutorials/adp/kmip-engine">KMIP</a> (Key Management Interoperability Protocol) to secure transfer (delegation) of secrets among different systems.

 <hr />

 ## Secrets handling best practices

 <a target="_blank" href="https://www.youtube.com/watch?v=bHz715dRCpg">VIDEO</a>: <strong>Security Posture</strong>

 1. Storing plain-text secrets hard-coded in program code within GitHub is like leaving packages sitting in front of your door for a long time.
+Don't wait until "production" to use secure mechanisms.
-2. Don't respond to email links, unknown calls & text without verification.
+2. To avoid being a victim of phising, don't respond to email links, unknown calls & text without verification.
-1. Replace perimeter-based security referencing static IP addresses with dynamic <strong>identity-based security</strong>
-3. Enable MFA <strong>multi-factor authentication</strong> to block phising.
+4. Enable MFA <strong>multi-factor authentication</strong> to block phising.
-4. Limit exposure if auth secrets disclosed.
+5. Limit exposure if auth secrets disclosed.
 Use <strong>Least Privilege</strong> approach to restrict access to encrypted data, based on a need-to-know basis.
 RBAC (Role-based Access Control) provides each user only the rights for his/her specific job role.
-5. Distribute authentication secrets securely.
+6. Distribute authentication secrets securely.
-6. Don't let authentication secrets live forever.
+7. Don't let authentication secrets live forever.
 Use single-use token with short TTL (Time To Live).
    Even if secrets are encrypted (using GPG), machines are powerful enough and hackers have enough time to figure out how to crack encryption algorithms, given enough time.

-7. <a href="#Centralized">Centralize</a> management of secrets.
+8. <a href="#Centralized">Centralize</a> management of secrets.
-8. Comprehensively log activities for audit and forensics.
+9. Comprehensively log activities for audit and forensics.
-9. Forward logs to a central SOC (Security Operations Center) for continuous, quick detection of and resonse to security incidents
+10. Forward logs to a central SOC (Security Operations Center) for continuous, quick detection of and resonse to security incidents
-10. Steam each transaction to an event hub to trigger immediate alerting and actions
+11. Steam each transaction to an event hub to trigger immediate alerting and actions

-11. <strong>Encrypt data in transit</strong> with Mutual authentication (mTLS).
+12. <strong>Encrypt data in transit</strong> with Mutual authentication (mTLS).
-12. Encrypt data at rest.
+13. Encrypt data at rest.
-13. Rotate static secrets frequently.
+14. Rotate static secrets frequently.
 PROTIP: One can't simply remove a file in GitHub because old versions hidden in history may be decrypted using old keys.
-14. Detect unauthorized access to auth secrets.
+15. Detect unauthorized access to auth secrets.
 App alert if secret is absent or not good.
-15. Have a "break glass" procedure if auth secrets are stolen.
+16. Have a "break glass" procedure if auth secrets are stolen.
 Revocation.
 <br /><br />

 ## Why is a system needed for secrets?